-The 2012 edition of Mediterra takes the mobilising potential of the Mediterranean Diet as a basis and proposes a multidimensional itinerary involving sociodemographics, health, ecology, enterprise, geo-economics and citizens’ initiative.
+The 2012 edition of Mediterra focuses on the Mediterranean Diet and proposes a multidimensional approach including sociodemographics, health, ecology, business, geo-economics and civil society initiatives.

-Consumers in the countries of the Mediterranean Basin have progressively changed their dietary practices as they have gradually become caught up in thedynamics of urbanisation and the globalisation of agricultural trade.
-They are adhering less and less to the Mediterranean Diet, despite the fact that it is thebasis of their identity and one of the major assets of the region.
-Pressures on natural resources and the emergence of new private actors are compounding thecomplexity of diet-related issues.
+Caught up in the dynamics of urbanisation and the globalisation of agricultural trade,iIn the Mediterranean, consumers have gradually modified their food practices.
+Despite the fact that it is the basis of the identity and one of the region's major assets, the Mediterranean Diet is less and less observed.
+Pressure on natural resources and the emergence of new private actors increase complexity of diet-related issues.

-Already the subject of widespread sociocultural and scientific debate and research, the Mediterranean Diet merits reconsideration from the political point of view given the growing awareness of the strategic dimension of agriculture and thecrucial role played by food production in the stability and development of societies.
-This diet, whose health-promoting virtues are widely recognised and which UNESCO has now listed as part of the intangible cultural heritage of humanity, is nowraising questions in the fields of environmental responsibility and political action to promote greater regional cooperation.
+While it is the subject of debate and research, the Mediterranean Diet must be addressed from a political point of view given the growing awareness of the strategic dimension of agriculture and the crucial role played by food production in the stability and development of societies.
+Listed as part of the intagible heritage of humanity by the UNESCO, this Diet is now raising questions of environmental responsibility and political action to be taken in order to promote greater regional cooperation.

-The report, involving 49 international experts, has been produced in partnership with the European Institute of the Mediterranean (IEMed) and the Mediterranean Diet Foundation (FDM).
+Involving 49 international experts, the Report has been produced in partnership with the European Institute of the Mediterranean (IEMed) and the Mediterranean Diet Foundation (FDM).